VladasZ/gles31-sys-1/readme.md

 1. Have CI tag and auto-increment merges to master
 2. Have CI automatically publish to crates.io
-3. Determing the correct way to publish without having to use `--no-verify`
+3. Determining the correct way to publish without having to use `--no-verify`